bitterfox/jshell-maven-plugin/README.md

 JAVA_HOME=/path/to/your/jdk9 mvn net.java.openjdk.shinyafox:jshell-maven-plugin:1.0-SNAPSHOT:compile
 ```

-### Configure your pom.xml to reduce your future types
+### OR Configure your pom.xml to reduce your future types
 Add following to your pom.xml:
 ```
     <build>